Havcker243/Havcker243/README.md

 - 👋 Hi, I’m dolapo
 - 👀 I’m interested in games and projects
-- 🌱 I’m currently learning C++,HTML/CSS,JQUERY,JAVASCRIPT,PHP,WORDPRESS,AND NODE.JS
+- 🌱 I’m very proficient in c++ and learning how to develop myself in javascript , and python
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me oadegbesan25@my.whitworth.edu